phenology/infrastructure/how_to_document/README.md

 Github uses a special form of markdown, simply called "Github-flavored markdown language" or GFM For more info / get a quick reference, please check this [link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-## How to break the lines nicely?
+## How to break lines in markdown files?
-in GFM you can either use HTML `<br>` or you have to put *two* trailing spaces at the end of your sentences (N.B. in the *source code* of this file you can find both examples)
+In GFM you can either use HTML `<br>` or you have to put *two* trailing spaces at the end of your sentences (N.B. in the *source code* of this file you can find both examples)

 ## How to get the changes made in github (new files/documentation) to your local repository?